Standard Library

 Available since version 0.20.0.

-Returns true if the the given string is of zero length.
+Returns true if the given string is of zero length.

 std.asciiUpper(str)